Kenny Cunningham: Early life and career

 Cunningham was born in Dublin.
 He attended St. Vincent's C.B.S. primary and secondary school in the Glasnevin district.
 At school, he played more Gaelic football than soccer: he played for St Vincent's at Croke Park alongside future Gaelic star Dessie Farrell in a schools' final, and played for Na Fianna and the Dublin minor team.
 At association football, he played for the Home Farm club from under-9s to under-17s, before moving on to amateur club Tolka Rovers.

+Club career

 Millwall

 On 18 September 1989, the 18-year-old Cunningham signed a one-year contract with Millwall of the English First Division.
 His expectations, to play out the season in England and use the experience to earn himself a good contract back in Ireland, changed when, three months before the end of that "trial" season, Millwall offered him a further two-year contract.
 He made his Football League debut on 17 March 1990, at right back in the starting eleven in a 1–1 draw away to Norwich City, and started four more first-team games during that season.
 In five years with the club, he made 136 league appearances. scoring his only career goal at Portsmouth in April 1994.